 What to do if you run out of string?

-If you run out a string in the middle of a bracelet, you can attach more string.
+If you run out of string in the middle of a bracelet, you can attach more string.

 Tie the extension string onto the short string with a square knot.
 For extra insurance, you can dab a dot of superglue onto the knot.
 It is okay to have the end pieces sticking out.